 Variations to the recipe

-This is not the kind of recipe you can easily play around with the ingredients as every one of them and every measurement have a reason to be to create the BEST millionaire in the whole world.
+This is not the kind of recipe you can easily play around with the ingredients as every one of them and every measurement have a reason to be to create the BEST vegan shortbread millionaire.
 But, you can customize the chocolate top layer if you want.

 If you choose to add a topping, then do so while the chocolate is still soft so it sticks to it and choose something that won't interfere with the cutting phase as the dessert can be a little delicate to cut (use something that's small-ish or soft and easy to slice).